News

 Library - Pass It on

-The mobile library van will call at Inkpen on 2nd and 23rd July and 13th August.
+The mobile library van will call at Inkpen on November 5th.
 The van stops at: Craven Rd.
 Inkpen 2.20-2.50pm and at Inkpen School at 3.05 – 4pm.
 Please visit the library as we are lucky the service has continued to be supported by West Berkshire Council in view of the budget considerations for 2024. .

 If you need large print books, please contact library services on 01635 519900